srobo/team-emails/SR2021/2021-01-08-code-submitter-credentials.md

 The code should be in a zip file, and the entry point for your robot program named `robot.py`.
 Note that anyone in your team can submit code to the submitter, but only the latest upload will be used.

 When visiting the code submitter, you'll be prompted for a username and password.
-The username will be your TLA, and the password is:
+The username will be your TLA, and your password can be found in the table below:

 | TLA | Password |
 | --- | -------- |